-Agriculture: Farming is an important part of the economy in rural areas, although it constitutes a very minor part of total State output.
+Agriculture: Farming is an important part of the economy in rural areas, although it constitutes only about 0.2 percent of total State output.
 Principal agricultural products of the State include milk and dairy products, greenhouse and nursery products, fruits, and vegetables.
 New York ranks among the nation's leaders in the production of these commodities.